 We all struggle at times in our lives and there is no shame in reaching out for help.
-It can be an extremely hard step to take and from my own experience also a truly wonderful one.
+It can be an extremely hard step to take and also a truly wonderful one.

-Fundamental to my approach as a Person Centred counsellor is to offer a relationship of equality.
-Instead of advising you or telling you what to do I offer a non-judgemental and trustworthy space to help you explore difficult thoughts, feelings and behaviours.
-I place emphasis on building a therapeutic relationship, believing it facilitates change to occur.
-Therefore I offer myself as a companion accompanying you on your journey, at your own pace, to help you gain clarity and perspective.
+Fundamental to my approach as a therapist is to offer a relationship of equality.
+Instead of advising you or telling you what to do I create a non-judgmental and trustworthy space to help you explore difficult thoughts, feelings and behaviours.
+I place emphasis on building a therapeutic relationship, believing it facilitates change to occur and offering myself as a companion accompanying you on your journey, at your own pace, to help you gain clarity and perspective.

 Training, qualifications & experience

 I have a degree in Person Centred Therapy gained at Metanoia Institute and am a member of the BACP and therefore abide by their code of ethics.

 I have been a qualified therapist for 7 years and in that time I have encountered clients with differing problems from PTSD, anger issues, depression, anxiety, eating disorders, childhood trauma, chronic illness, sexual abuse, low self esteem, self harm, relationship break ups, cultural struggles and questions of sexuality and religion.

 I am experienced in working with people from a range of backgrounds with an awareness of race, gender, sexuality and cultural differences.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.